rhysnewell/Lorikeet/README.md

 Main subcommands:
-    genotype    *Experimental* Resolve strain-level genotypes of MAGs from microbial communities polish      Creates consensus genomes for each input reference and for each sample call        Performs variant calling with no downstream analysis evolve      Calculate dN/dS values for genes from read mappings
+    genotype    *Experimental* Resolve strain-level genotypes of MAGs from microbial communities consensus   Creates consensus genomes for each input reference and for each sample call        Performs variant calling with no downstream analysis evolve      Calculate dN/dS values for genes from read mappings